hamza-ghufran/Journal/content:posts/2020-08-31/index.md

    It represents the actual stuff, text, image, etc. and has a specific width and height.
    Fixed height and width can be set using the height and width of CSS properties, or they can be determined by the content itself.

-Read about `inline vs inline-block` to further understand this line: `determined by the content itself` here: https://github.com/hamza-ghufran/journal/blob/master/content:posts/2020-08-22/index.md
+Read about `inline vs inline-block` to further understand this line: `determined by the content itself` [here](https://github.com/hamza-ghufran/journal/blob/master/content:posts/2020-08-22/index.md)

 **Alpha:** _"Beta, Do you know what defines the width of an element ?"_